The World Health Organisation (WHO) states that Female Genital Mutilation (FGM):

 If you are concerned about your health or anyone else’s you can also visit a free FGM health clinic, where all consultations are confidential.
 This means that your personal details and any information about your treatment won’t be shared with anyone outside the clinic without your permission.

-Our Solicitors are backed by nearly four decades of experience.
+Our Solicitors are backed by four decades of experience.
 Our legal practice and team of Family Law Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.